 Participants discussed the presence of a "bro culture," which was described as behaviors springing out of the predominately male Academy environment, including "locker room talk" and sexual language or jokes.
 Female participants often described these behaviors as being uncomfortable or offensive to female cadets and midshipmen, but also seen as normal Academy culture by both male and female participants.
 Focus group participants described a culture of tolerance for these behaviors, which are typically classified as, or potentially lead to, sexual harassment.
-In particular, women described tolerating these behaviors in order to fit in and maintain their reputation.
-However, tolerance for these behaviors could contribute to increased risk for sexual assault, as prior research at the Academies (e.g., Barry et al., 2017a, Davis et al., 2019) and in the active duty (e.g., Breslin et al., 2019) has found that experiencing sexual harassment increases the odds of experiencing sexual assault.
+In particular, women described tolerating these behaviors could contribute to increased risk for sexual assault, as prior research at the Academies (e.g., Barry et al., 2017a, Davis et al., 2019) and in the active duty (e.g., Breslin et al., 2019) has found that experiencing sexual harassment increases the odds of experiencing sexual assault.